w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 The "Payouts" subsection ([link](https://polkadot.js.org/apps/#/staking/payouts)) allows you to claim rewards from staking.

 The "Targets" subsection ([link](https://polkadot.js.org/apps/#/staking/targets)) will help you estimate your earnings and this is where it's good to start picking favorites.
+For additional information on content provided in this table checkout [What to take into consideration when nominating](learn-nominator#what-to-take-into-consideration-when-nominating).

 The "Waiting" subsection ([link](https://polkadot.js.org/apps/#/staking/waiting)) lists all pending validators that are awaiting more nominations to enter the active validator set.
 Validators will